-In a postmenopausal woman, (or during the perimenopause) when her own body's oestrogen is low, phytoestrogens may help ease the symptoms of low oestrogen in about one in three women.
+In a perimenopausal or postmenopausal woman, when her own body's oestrogen is low, phytoestrogens may help ease the symptoms of low oestrogen in about one in three women.
 This is because about a third of the population has the specific gut bacteria that can metabolise the isoflavones (a type of phytoestrogen) in soy to a more potent phytoestrogen called equol.
 The amount of isoflavones needed daily to achieve therapeutic effects is contained in about 200g of tofu, or 100g of tempeh.

 Why phytoestrogens may be beneficial for women